Single seat cover vs 2 seat set car seat covers at a glance

 If one seat is the issue, buy one cover.
 If both front seats need the same treatment, buy the pair.
 If the front row is part of the car’s everyday look, matching covers usually make more sense than fixing one seat at a time.
 If the car is used lightly and only one seat has taken damage, keep the job small and focus on that seat alone.

-That is the cleanest way to think about single seat cover vs 2 seat set car seat covers: one is about narrowing the fix, the other is about making the front row look consistent.
+Think about single seat cover vs 2 seat set car seat covers: one is about narrowing the fix, the other is about making the front row look consistent.

 | Decision point | single seat cover | 2 seat set car seat covers |